apache/skywalking/docs/en/setup/backend/backend-alarm.md

 ```

-## List of all potential indicator name
+## List of all potential metric name
+The metric names are defined in official [OAL scripts](../../guides/backend-oal-scripts.md), right now
+only metric from **Service** scope could be used in Alarm, we will extend in further versions.

+Submit issue or pull request if you want to support any other scope in alarm.